Libertree/libertree/specification.md

 post was added to a pool at the requester.

-Responders SHOULD return a "NOT FOUND" code to indicate that it has no record of the pool, or the post, or both.
+Responders SHOULD return a "NOT FOUND" code to indicate that it has no record of the pool, the post, the member, or some, or each.
 Requesters SHOULD send a request matching the "missing" parameter of the "NOT FOUND" response.

 Responders MAY respond with a REJECTED code for any reason, and such a response MAY be accompanied by an explanatory message.
 When a POOL-POST request is